-Offsite Visits
+Offsite Visits and New Admissions

 Providers must use the Risk Assessment Template to assess each resident for any COVID-19 exposure prior to and after returning from offsite visits to determine if the resident is low or high risk.
 Automatic quarantine should not be the standard practice upon returning from a trip into the community.
-Decisions about precautions taken with a resident as a result of the assessment must be documented in the resident's care plan.
+Decisions about precautions taken with a resident based on the assessment must be documented in the resident's care plan.
+Telemedicine should be encouraged when available.